QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Methodology

 \subsection{Quality-Aware Multi-Centroid One-Class learning}

-QAMO extends the single-centroid OC-Softmax loss \cite{ocsoftmax} to multiple centroids that accounts for different speech quality levels.
+QAMO extends the single-centroid OC-Softmax loss \cite{ocsoftmax} to multiple centroids that account for different levels of speech quality.
 For a bona fide input, the cosine similarity distance is computed with respect to the centroid $q$ of their quality level.
 For a spoof input, the maximum cosine similarity across all centroids is penalized to ensure separation from the bona fide.
 Let $y_i$ denote the detection class ($1$ for spoof, $0$ for bona fide), the similarity distance is defined as:

 The QAMO loss is then formulated as: